garrandall/popular-music-data/tracks/love-of-my-life--an-ode-to-hip-hop--erykah-badu-common.md

 Love of my life
-Ooh, you know you rock my world and
+Oh, you know you rock my world and
 Love of my life
 You B-boy and I'm B-girl'n
 Love of my life
-It don't stop until the break of dawn, ooh...
+It don't stop until the break of dawn, oh..

 Love of my life
-Ooh, you know you rock my world and
+Oh, you know you rock my world and
 Love of my life
 You B-boy and I'm B-girl'n
 Love of my life